-- £10,695 (sharing triple cabin with shared facilities) - £11,495 (sharing twin cabin with shared facilities) - £12,395 (sharing twin cabin with semi-private facilities) - £13,495 (sharing twin cabin with private facilities) - £13,895 (sharing twin cabin-plus with private facilities) - £14,295 (sharing superior cabin with private facilities) - £14,995 (sharing
+$\pounds 12,495$ (sharing triple cabin with shared facilities)

+£12,995 (sharing twin cabin with shared facilities)

+£13,995 (sharing twin cabin with semi-private facilities)

+£15,495 (sharing twin cabin with private facilities)

+£16,495 (sharing twin cabin-plus with private facilities)

+£17,995 (sharing superior cabin with private facilities)

-Shackleton Suite with private facilities)
+£18,995 (sharing Shackleton Suite with private facilities)

-• £16,995 (sharing One Ocean Suite with private facilities)
+£19,995 (sharing One Ocean Suite with private facilities)

-Price includes: airport-to-ship transfer prevoyage and ship-to-airport transfer postvoyage; 17 nights' accommodation in comfortable cabin on the Akademik Sergev Vavilov, with daily housekeeping; all breakfasts, lunches and dinners throughout the voyage; guide services of Mark Carwardine and expert friends from arrival in Ushuaia; leadership throughout the voyage by the resident Expedition Team; all shore landings and excursions during the cruise; comprehensive pre-departure advice and information; all miscellaneous service taxes and port charges throughout the voyage; loan of polar jacket and trousers and Wellington boots (means you are well prepared - and saves packing space).
+Price includes: Airport-to-ship transfer pre-voyage and ship-to-airport transfer post-voyage; 19 nights' accommodation in comfortable cabin on the Akademik Sergey Vavilov, with daily housekeeping; all breakfasts, lunches and dinners throughout the voyage; guide services of Mark Carwardine and expert friends from arrival in Ushuaia; leadership throughout the voyage by the resident Expedition Team; all shore landings and excursions during the cruise; comprehensive pre-departure advice and information; all miscellaneous service taxes and port charges throughout the voyage; loan of polar jacket, trousers and Wellington boots, waterproof rucksack and binoculars (means you are well prepared - and saves packing space).

-Price does not include: return flights to Ushuaia, Argentina; airport/government arrival and departure taxes; hotels, transfers and other land arrangements pre- and postvoyage (ie not listed in 'Price includes'); passport and visa expenses; excess baggage charges; cancellation, baggage and travel insurance (compulsory); meals on shore; alcoholic and soft drinks; items of a personal nature such as laundry and telecommunications charges; medical expenses; crew and resident expedition staff gratuities (we suggest about US\$10 per day - it's usually collected just prior to the end of the cruise).
+Price does not include: Return flights to Ushuaia, Argentina; airport/government arrival and departure taxes; hotels, transfers and other land arrangements pre- and post-voyage (ie not listed in 'Price includes'); passport and visa expenses; excess baggage charges; cancellation, baggage and travel insurance (compulsory); meals on shore; alcoholic and soft drinks (tea, coffee and water are free on the ship); items of a personal nature such as laundry and telecommunications charges; medical expenses; crew and resident expedition staff gratuities (we suggest about US\$10 per day - it's usually collected just prior to the end of the cruise).